Skip to content

 SidecarHelper.shell(...)

-Execute a shell command by calling Sidecar.
+Execute a call to Sidecar to execute a shell command.
 Parameters are as follows:

 Parameter Type Required / Default Description